 Women at Olympic Games

-If this sport is becoming more and more democratic in the Western world and women practice this sport at a high level, the first world champion is Jane Bridge in 1980, it is only in 1992 that they participate in the judo events of the Olympic Games.
-Women and judo, it is a long history of emancipation that began decades before the presence of women’s judo in the Olympic Games.
+Although the sport is becoming increasingly democratic in the Western world, and women are taking up the sport at a high level – the first world champion was Jane Bridge in 1980 – it wasn’t until 1992 that women took part in the judo events at the Olympic Games.
+Women and judo have a long history of emancipation, which began decades before women’s judo took part in the Olympic Games.

-Since 1992, women are represented every 4 years at the Olympic Games.
-Judo as we know it today with 7 weight categories for women as for men, comes into force only in 1996 for men and in 2000 in Sydney for women.
+Since 1992, women have been represented every 4 years at the Olympic Games.
+Judo as we know it today, with 7 weight categories for both men and women, didn’t come into force until 1996 for the men and 2000 in Sydney for the women.

-Finally in 2020, during the second edition of the Tokyo games, a new category enters the scene, the mixed event, which sees the French leaving with the gold medal after having beaten the great Japanese rival on its ground.
+Finally, in 2020, for the second edition of the Tokyo Games, a new category enters the scene: themixed event, which sees the French take home the gold medal after beating their great Japanese rivals on home soil.

 The outstanding judokas of the Olympic Games

-The Olympic Games are the theater of play of the greatest champions.
-Judo has many of them.
-Here are the most remarkable of them.
+The Olympic Games are the playground of the greatest champions.
+Judo has many.
+Here are some of the most remarkable.

 .
-Uta Abe and Hifumi Abe first siblings in the history of the Olympic Games to win a gold medal on the same day. ( All sports )
+Uta Abe and Hifumi Abe are the first siblings in Olympic history to win a gold medal on the same day. ( All sports )

 The standards of kimonos for the Olympic Games

 Judo kimonos play a very important role in judo competitions.
-It is a very codified martial art and the equipment worn by the judokas does not escape this rule.
-Besides the color, blue versus white, there are many rules.
-If you want to learn more about the IJF standards we have written a whole article about it.
+Judo is a highly codified martial art, and the equipment worn by judokas is no exception.
+In addition to the color, blue versus white, there are many rules.
+If you’d like to learn more about IJF standards, we’ve written a whole article on the subject.

 During the Olympic Games, the rules in place are similar to the IJF rules for international competitions.